MiSTer-devel/Minimig-AGA_MiSTer/README.md

 **Note: RTG outputs to HDMI primarily as it uses scaler.**
 If you want to see RTG video on VGA output, then set vga_scaler=1 in MiSTer.ini.
 RTG is available only for 68020 CPU.

+### MIDI
+Supported internal MiSTer emulation and external devices such as MT32-pi or generic MIDI though USER_IO.
+For MIDI-IN support through USER_IO set UART mode to None in OSD settings.

 ### Software
 To use the core, you will need a Kickstart ROM image file, which you can obtain by copying Kickstart ROM IC from your actual Amiga, or by buying an [Amiga Forever](http://www.amigaforever.com/) software pack.
 The Kickstart image should be placed on the root of the SD card with the name KICK.ROM.
 Minimig also supports the [AROS](http://aros.sourceforge.net/) kickstart ROM replacement.